Madhunc5229/ar-tag-detection-and-tracking/README.md

 • Passed the image after inverse Fourier Transform to GoodFeaturesToTrack(), which uses the Shi-Tomasi algorithm to detect corners.
 • Stored the output from GoodFeaturesToTrack() in a list and passed it to function ‘removePaperC()’ which removes the outer four corners I.e the paper corners and returns the list of remaining corners.
 • Next, this new list is to passed to ‘getCorners()’ function which gives the AR tag’s corners as output by calculating x minimum, y minimum , x maximum , y maximum and their corresponding corresponding cordinates.

+## Steps taken to decode the AR Tag:

+• Stored the tag corners in a list and calculated Homography between the corner points and source points and destination points as four corner points of a new black image of shape called ‘Tag’ (80,80).
+80 because it will be easy to divide while decoding the tag.
+• Computed the homography matrix by comptuing the solution for Ax = 0, where A is

+• Perform svd(A) and get u, s and v.
+Last column of v is considered as the solution for Ax=0.
+Reshaping the solution will give the Homograpghy matrix.
+• Image warping: For every point in the Tag, calculated the inverse of Homography matrix and multiplied with [x,y,1], where x and y are the indices of the Tag image, the output of the product contains [x’, y’, z’].
+Therefore, normalized the values by dividing the elements by z’.
+• The values in frame for [x’/z’, y’/z’] will be copied to Tag[x,y].
+• Performed morphology for the output Tag to remove noise.
+• Passed the tag to getARtagID() to decode the tag.
+• Divided the tag into 8 X 8 squares by slicing separately for outer corners and inner corners.
+• Checked which outer square is white in order to get the orientation of the tag.
+• Defined the direction of the cycle of bits for each outer corner.
+That is, suppose the outer white corner is on Top right then the order is 3 , 0 , 1, 2.
+• After checking which outer corner is white, used the order assigned to that corner to check for inner squares, if the square is white, it is considered as 1 else 0.
+• After checking for the inner squares, converted the binary number to decimal and returned it as the tag ID.